Inonecloud/Leovegas-wallet-ms-demo/README.md

-# This is test assigment for LeoVegas
+# Test assigment for LeoVegas

+This application runs on port 8080 by default and host http://localhost

 ## How to start this application
 This has stubbed players list which works with spring profile 'DEV'.